apiaryio/apiaryio.github.com/_posts/2018-04-09-Evolving-Embed.md

 </html>
 ```

-For more information about Embed, please visit our [help page](https://help.apiary.io/tools/embed/).
+For more information about Embed, please visit the [Embed reference documentation](https://help.apiary.io/tools/embed/).

 ## Bug fixes

 Our bug fixes are mainly concentrated around [permalinks](https://help.apiary.io/tools/embed/#allow-permalinks-into-the-embed)
 and [theming](https://help.apiary.io/tools/embed/#theming).
 We went through majority of the
 [elements we support](https://help.apiary.io/tools/embed/#elements), tested them and fixed the non working ones.

 ## New Features